-From book clubs, to dining clubs, to wine-tasting, hiking, skiing and more, you'll find everything you need right here.
-And because this site is mainly a way for people to set-up meetings and events to get-together, all the socializing takes place offline - much better than the online chat rooms or other web spaces.
+If you spend any time online, you may already be familiar with this get-together website.
+Meetup is a great resource for people who want to find and engage with like-minded locals who enjoy the same things.
+From book clubs and dining clubs to groups that gather for wine tasting, hiking, skiing, and more, you'll find everything you need right here.
+And because this site is mainly a way for people to set up meetings and events to get together, all the socializing takes place offline, rather than at online chat rooms or other web spaces.

-An InstaMeet is a group of Instagrammers who get together to take pictures and video to share with each other and a bigger community online.
-There are several options to get involved.
-First, you can join a group that's already established by using the map of your area and zooming into events that are posted.
-More information is provided including where to meet, when and what to expect.
-You can also set up your own group.
-You can meet anywhere, any time and can have as many people as you want to attend.
-Most groups focus on the outdoors, but there can also be opportunities to photograph an event.
+Within the Instagram app, you look on the Community page, where you will find a map of upcoming events.
+You can join a group that's already established by using the map to zoom into events that are posted.
+Postings provide information about when and where to meet and what to expect from the event.
+You can also set up your own InstaMeet group, which can meet anywhere, any time and can have as many people as you want to attend.
+Most groups focus on the outdoors, but this is not always the case.

-If you want to join a group that's already established, use the map on the site to find one in your new area.
 An InstaMeet can happen anywhere and be any size.
-They're a great opportunity to share tips and tricks with other community members in your area, and an excuse to get out and explore someplace new.
+It's a great opportunity to share or learn tips and tricks with other community members in your area, and it's a good excuse to get out and explore someplace new.

 Nextdoor provides an on-line forum that allows people who live in a specific community to share information with one another.
 Postings can involve anything from recommendations for services, solicitations to sell or give items away, lost pet notifications, to alerts to local crime issues.
 Nextdoor also provides a social space for people to meet and set up neighborhood events.
 Some communities have used it to organize get-togethers and rallies to support local initiatives.
 Local government representatives also may post important information for residents and solicit feedback and input on civic issues.